Kudaes/DInvoke_rs/README.md

 I just created this port as a way to learn Rust myself and with the idea of facilitate to the Red Team community the transition from more common and known languages (like C++ or C#) to Rust to develop their hacking tools.

+# Compiling requirements

+Since we are using [LITCRYPT](https://github.com/anvie/litcrypt.rs) plugin to obfuscate string literals, it is required to set up the environment variable LITCRYPT_ENCRYPT_KEY before compiling the code:

+	set LITCRYPT_ENCRYPT_KEY="yoursupersecretkey"

+If you dont set up this environment variable you will se a lot of errors at the time of opening the project or importing the code into your own crate.
+This feature will probably be removed in the near future since LLVM string obfuscation may be a better approach.

 # Example 1 - Resolving Exported Unmanaged APIs

 The example below demonstrates how to use DInvoke_rs to dynamically find and call exports of a DLL.